InnuendoPi/MQTTDevice4/docs/index.md

 ![wlan](img/wlan-ap.jpg)

-The MQTT device must now be connected to the WLAN and the IP address of the MQTT broker must be entered.
-In this example the MQTT broker mosquitto was installed on the RaspberryPi.
-So you have to enter the IP address of the RaspberryPi (CraftbeerPi4).
+The MQTT device must now be connected to the WLAN.

 The MQTT sensor "Induction temperature" and the MQTT actor "Agitator" are now created on the MQTTdevice with the identical CBPi4 topics: